-Disclose your Disability
+Disclose your disability

-- 1. Complete and submit the Accommodations Request Form available at manhttantech.edu.
+- Complete and submit the Accommodations Request Form available at manhattantech.edu/accommodations.
 Submission should include official documentation of your disability to verify your eligibility for accommodations under the ADA and Section 504 of the Rehabilitation Act of 1973. - Schedule an Accommodation Planning Meeting.
 Once your documents are received and accepted by Manhattan Tech, you will be notified to schedule an accommodation plan meeting.
 Through this process, an individualized accommodation plan will be developed.